-Anyone in the campus community who observes concerning or disruptive behavior but is unsure of where to refer the matter or how to address it should refer the matter to the BAIT chair, or any BAIT member directly.
+Anyone in the campus community who observes concerning or disruptive behavior but is unsure of how to address it should refer the matter to the Dean of Students, or any BAIT member directly.
 Concerned individuals may also complete and submit a BAIT Referral Form.

 BAIT Operations and Procedures